One of the advantages of studying Spanish in Barcelona is the opportunity to alternate the library with a field trip to the beach.

 These beaches are the furthest from the center of the city, attracting fewer visitors, so you will be largely undisturbed if you would like to do some reading or exercises on your own.

 Zona de Banys – El Parc del Fòrum

-The beach can be the perfect place to study, keep fit, socialize and top up your tan, all at the same time.
-With a few important precautions, you will happily return time after time.
+The beach can be the perfect place to study, keep fit, socialize and top up your tan, and with a few important precautions, you can happily return time after time.

-Only swim when you’re allowed to do so.
-A red flag means swimming is prohibited, a yellow flag means be careful and a green one means you’re good to go.
-Watch out for the occasional jellyfish!
+Only swim where you’re allowed to do so.
+A red flag means swimming is prohibited, a yellow flag signifies extra vigilance and a green flag means you’re good to go.
+Make sure to watch out for the occasional jellyfish!

 Look after your belongings.
 Unfortunately, petty theft is common at the beach, so take advantage of the lockers if you plan to leave your books and to take a swim.

 When laying in the sun, enjoying the heat and relaxation, it’s important to remember to protect your skin.
 UV rates can reach dangerous levels in Barcelona.
 Drink plenty of water to prevent dehydration and bring snacks to re energize yourself after laying out in the sun for awhile.

 Check out this article to find out more information about proper sun protection and preventing dehydration.